 “With the help of ZinCo USA green roof technology, the High Line now invites the public to stroll above 10th Avenue on its 1-mile-and-a-half boardwalk among natural plantings, benches, lighting and a host of special features.
 The ZinCo USA drainage system enabled the High Line’s diverse array of design and construction experts to seamlessly integrate plantings with hardscapes.
 The components of the ZinCo USA system allow stormwater and irrigation runoff to drain properly while simultaneously retaining water to keep the vegetation vital and healthy.
 We feel the project epitomizes how green roof technology can transform urban space into beautiful recreational parks and gardens.”
 ZinCo USA, 2011

-The High Line has won many awards including the 2013 Honor Award for General Design for The High Line, Section 2 from the American Society of Landscape Architects (ASLA); 2011 Awards of Excellence from Green Roofs for Healthy Cities in the Intensive Institutional category; other awards on the long list include the 2010 International EGHN Award from the European Garden Heritage Network and the 2010 Honor Award for General Design for The High Line, Section 1 from the ASLA.
+The High Line has won many awards; during Phase 1 it had been awarded the 2013 Honor Award for General Design for The High Line, Section 2 from the American Society of Landscape Architects (ASLA); 2011 Awards of Excellence from Green Roofs for Healthy Cities in the Intensive Institutional category; other awards on the long list include the 2010 International EGHN Award from the European Garden Heritage Network and the 2010 Honor Award for General Design for The High Line, Section 1 from the ASLA.
 Also in 2010, Friends of the High Line received the International Green Roof Association Green Roof Leadership Award 2010, presented to Dr. John H. Alschuler, Jr., and Robert Hammond and Joshua David, founders of Friends of the High Line, were awarded the “Jane Jacobs Medal” by the Rockefeller Foundation; the organization itself was given the “Doris C. Freedman Award.”

 According to NYCEDC, the total estimated cost of all three phases is about $187.3 million.
 One of the most expensive parks ever constructed, the High Line is also one of Manhattan’s most popular destinations and receives 5 million visitors per year.
 From an overgrown abandoned railroad trestle to a delightful changing panorama of self-seeded landscape and re-introduced indigenous vegetation, original and restored rails, and contemporary artwork to a wide variety places for relaxation and enjoyment, the iconic High Line and is dearly loved as a remarkable landscaped city park in the air.